Fridy23/Index---resources/README.md

 In the next few days links to more tools & resources for learning will be added, decided to publish it as an index for whatever reason.

+Links, items in `misc` folders have not been sorted yet.